Andre G. Coudrain

 Andre served on the Board of Supervisors of the University of Louisiana System from 1996 to 2014 under appointment by former Louisiana Governors Murphy “Mike” Foster and Bobby Jindal.
 During his years of service on the Board he served as Chairman of the Board, Vice-Chairman of the Board, Chairman of the Finance Committee, Chairman of the Legislation Committee and Chairman of the Academic and Student Affairs Committee.

-Andre has served on the School Board for all of the Catholic schools in the Diocese of Baton Rouge from 1999-2005 and currently serves as President of the School Board of St. Thomas Aquinas Regional High School.
+Andre has served on the School Board for all of the Catholic schools in the Diocese of Baton Rouge from 1999-2005 and currently serves on the Advisory Board of St. Thomas Aquinas Regional High School.

 He has been accepted as a Life Member of the National Registry of Who’s Who Published in the 2000 Edition.
 Andre has received numerous awards and recognitions.
 In 2015 he was named a Golden Ambassador by Southeastern Louisiana University which is one of the highest honors offered by the University and recognizes service, achievement, and humanitarian efforts.
 In 2016 he was awarded a Legion of Honor for his thirty years of membership in the Hammond Kiwanis Club.
 In 2007 he was awarded the Hammond Mayor’s Gold award for his years of service to Louisiana Special Olympics, after serving as Chairman and on the Board of Directors and a volunteer for many years.
 In 2002 he was named Distinguished Alumnus of the College of Arts and Sciences at Southeastern, Hammond Man of the Year in 2003 by the Junior Auxiliary and currently serves as a trustee of Holy Ghost Catholic Church Parish where he is also a member of the Parish Finance Council and lector.